JieGroup/GenAI/docs/safety/index.md

 ## Watermarking

-The rapid advancements in Generative AI, particularly in diffusion models (DM) like **Stable Diffusion** and **DALLE-2**, have significantly improved image generation quality.
+The rapid advancements in Generative AI, particularly in diffusion models (DM) like Stable Diffusion and DALLE-2, have significantly improved image generation quality.
 However, these innovations raise concerns, including **DeepFake** misuse and **copyright infringement**.
 To mitigate misuse, **watermarking** techniques offer a way to identify machine-generated content by embedding distinct signals.

 ### Watermarking Techniques